 How will you know when you see or feel good biomechanical movement ?

 When there is correct engagement there will be RELAXTION !!!!!
-The highest level of power and athletic ability in any athlete, human or horse, is achieved through relaxation and they are using energy more than physical force.
+The highest level of power and athletic ability in any athlete, human or horse, is achieved through relaxation and when they are using energy more than physical force.
 This is how Olympic athletes are trained and how martial artists who study the purest energetic forms of martial arts are taught.
 True relaxation means having no excess muscle tension, (that means no more muscle tension than necessary to hold the skeleton in alignment or position) and being alive and full of energy throughout the whole body.
-This is different to how many people typically think of relaxation – something like being slouched on the couch with no life or energy in the body.
+Remember this is a different version of relaxation – its not the slouched on the couch version with no life or energy in the body.

 With this mix of relaxation and energy (power), there will be an overall feeling of effortlessness and ease in everything.
 There will be softness in all of the muscles and joints as opposed to rigidity or locking.
 The horse’s expression will be softer and happier.
 The horse will look and feel fluid and flowing rather than stilted or jerky, the front feet will land softly on the ground and sound lighter.
 Key qualities that I look for are SOFT AND SMOOTH, RHYTHM AND FLOW.

-Correct movement and how the physical body is used affect the horses at the mental, emotional and spiritual levels, just like in people.
+How the physical body is used affects the horses at mental, emotional and spiritual levels, just like in people.
 If we think of yoga for example, it is a physical activity for the original purpose of activating or developing the mind and the spirit.
-Moving their bodies well is very important to horses as it keeps them sound, healthy and helps them express themselves and fully experience themselves as physical beings.
-Good posture and biomechanics is very important to horses.
+Bringing horses into alignment, balance and true engagement helps them to mentally and emotionally operate in a better place, it also allows them to express their spirit and experience themselves more fully.